olavmrk/testnet-ripe-anchors/README.md

 *Note*:
 If you get an error about being unable to import the requests-library, you will need to install it.
-See the section about dependencies belof.
+See the section about dependencies below.

 To test connectivity to 5% of the RIPE Atlas Anchors, run: